Resin Driveway over Concrete

 In general, much will depend on the age of the concrete surface.
 Very old concrete or thinly laid concrete surfaces may weaken across their entire surface once drilling begins around the edges.

 So, unless you were there when the original concrete surface was laid, you simply won’t know what the depth of the concrete is.
-Caution is urged.
+Caution is therefore urged.

 In summary, there are lots of considerations.
 Whilst price may be a primary motivator for opting for an overlay careful attention must be paid to suitability.
+This cannot be emphasised enough!

 Stay in the know!